DETAILED ACTION

 Greyscale

-With regards to claim 3, Puckett discloses the tubular electrospun graft implant as set forth in claim 1, wherein each of the one or more layers has a thickness between 30 micrometers to 50 micrometers or a thickness between 20 micrometers to 100 micrometers (pg 9, line 16; “each layer can have an average thickness ranging from about 0.0001 inches to about 0.25 inches”).
+With regards to claim 3, Puckett discloses the tubular electrospun graft implant as set forth in claim 1, wherein each of the one or more polymer layers have a thickness between 30 micrometers to 50 micrometers or a thickness between 20 micrometers to 100 micrometers (pg 9, line 16; “each layer can have an average thickness ranging from about 0.0001 inches to about 0.25 inches”).

-With regards to claim 4, Puckett discloses the tubular electrospun graft implant as set forth in claim 1, wherein there are two or more layers wherein the layers have different fiber directions relative to each other (pg 8, line 25; “electrospun layers… are in random orientation with respect to one another”).
+With regards to claim 4, Puckett discloses the tubular electrospun graft implant as set forth in claim 1 wherein there are two or more polymer layers wherein the layers have different fiber directions relative to each other (pg 8, line 25; “electrospun layers… are in random orientation with respect to one another”).

 Conclusion